JaouherK/Kong-konga-Keycloak/README.md

 $ sh ./prepare.sh
 ```

+First of all, edit the start.sh file by setting up a public IP to access the docker containers HOST_IP="IP HERE".

 Now start the initializer script to create users and mock services and integration between all fo them:

 ```shell